uchicago-cs/student-resource-guide/tutorials/git.rst

 Ok, now we're actually ready to initialize your repository.
 Do the following:

--  Create a directory in your home directory for CMSC 22000.
+-  Create a directory in your home directory for the Git tutorial.
 The name and location of this directory is not important, so if you already have a preferred directory structure, you’re welcome to use it.
    Otherwise, we suggest you simply do this: